MOULD CAN BE PREVENTED BY CONTROLLING THE MOISTURE LEVEL IN THE BUILDING

 OUR MOULD PREVENTION METHOD

 - Clean your house after yourself, do not leave the shower till it becomes unbearable before you clean it.
 It is much much (much) easier to clean your bathroom every week than to clean it when it is #Super-Grubby.
-The reason it is very easy to clean more frequently is because the stains are not as engrained, and they can be easily scrubbed off the surfaces.
+The reason it is very easy to clean more frequently is that the stains are not as ingrained, and they can be easily scrubbed off the surfaces.

 - When cleaning the house, it is a good idea to let fresh air into the house while you clean.
 This will help to freshen up the air in the building and it will help to reduce mould formation around the building.

 GreenHeart cleans offices and many commercial rental properties (HMOs or Rental properties) we see the state of the houses and we wished the landlords/landladies had us to clean the houses more frequently.
 Not only will the house be cleaner, but mould will not have enough time to grow, hence they will not need to be changed as often.